 Along with luminaries such as Barack Obama, Oprah, Denis Waitley, Jack Canfield, Bishop Desmond Tutu, Rudy Giuliani, Pope John Paul, Tom Peters, Mark Victor Hansen, Warren Bennis and Bob Proctor to name a few, Gary is a contributing author to the 2008 publication of: Responsibility 911 - An anthology that makes a strong and diversified case for the role responsibility plays in society.

-Gary was born and raised in Southern Rhodesia (now Zimbabwe).
+Gary was born and raised in Zimbabwe.
 His home town of Bulawayo, abuts the outstanding Matopos National Park at the edge of the Kalahari Desert.
 This landscape along with the Victoria Falls and Hwange National Park to the North, and the mountains of the Vumba, Chimanimani, and Inyanga to the East, not only inspired him as an artist but helped him draw on the richness and cultural diversity of southern Africa.
 It seduced him into a world of exploration, creativity, and an unrelenting passion for adventure.
-His time in the military in the early seventies equipped him well for the numerous personal development and leadership expeditions he has undertaken since in Kenya and The Sinai Gulf to Gulf Expedition.
+He has developed and led numerous conservation, personal development and leadership expeditions in Kenya and The Sinai Gulf to Gulf Expedition.

 Gary initiated Culture Conscious Conservation © and promoted the concept at the 10th Conference of the Parties (COP) to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) in Harare, Zimbabwe in 1997.
 In 1999 he initiated the First Agenda 21 Indaba on Culture Conscious Conservation in Transfrontier Conservation Areas - held in Matopos, Zimbabwe and attended by delegates from 5 African countries.
-The conference was supported by CESVI, the Biodiversity Foundation for Africa, the Institute of Environmental Studies, and funded by Cooperazione Italiana and the Peace Parks Foundation. and was invited to present the projects at the World Travel and Tourism Council / Earth Council and UN World Tourism Organisation - Agenda 21 for the Travel and Tourism Industry Conferences in Victoria Falls-Zimbabwe and Jakarta-Indonesia.
+The conference was supported by CESVI, the Biodiversity Foundation for Africa, the Institute of Environmental Studies, and funded by Cooperazione Italiana and the Peace Parks Foundation. and was invited to present the projects at the World Travel and Tourism Council / Earth Council and UN World Tourism Organisation - Conferences in Victoria Falls-Zimbabwe and Jakarta-Indonesia.